andwn/cave-story-md/doc/VRAM.md

 ### CSMD VRAM layout
 My VRAM map has become too elaborate to remember in my head so hopefully this document helps.

+Some things are different from this when drawing Japanese text.
+Maybe I'll document it eventually.

 #### 0x000 (TILE_SYSTEMINDEX)
 First 16 tiles set by SGDK as plain palette colors.
 I leave the first (transparency) alone and overwrite the rest like this: